 Lesson 2: Always, always, always stick to the process—it’s there for a reason

-When I get an inquiry, I send back a PDF questionnaire with in-depth questions about the business that help me estimate how much work there will be.
+At the time when this project took place, whenever I got an inquiry from a client, I would send back a PDF questionnaire with in-depth questions about the business that help me estimate how much work there will be.
 This time, the client’s assistant sent me a description of what they need through my contact form.
 I thought to myself, “Well, this should be enough information to give them a proposal”.
 I’ve based my quote on the information they gave me and sent it away.

 Such a rookie mistake.